porfanid/QuestMatch/README.md

 * [![JQuery][JQuery.com]][JQuery-url]
 -->

-Since I will be using firebase to host the app, the front end will be madde using firebase hosting and the backend using firebase functions.
+Since I will be using firebase to host the app, the front end will be made using firebase hosting and the backend using firebase functions.

 1. Back End:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 [![Node][Node.js]][Node-url]

-Nodejs as this is the programming language formally suportd by Google to create firebase functions.
+Nodejs as this is the programming language formally suported by Google to create firebase functions.

 2. Front End: